 Do I need to remove a tooth with a cavity?

-We may need to remove a tooth if a cavity is too large or the tooth is severely decayed.
+We may need to remove a tooth if the cavity is too large or the tooth is severely decayed.
 Otherwise, we will clean and fill the cavity.
 We will also provide a dental crown, inlay, or onlay to add a protective structure to the tooth.
-We will determine if you need a dental extraction or if we can save your tooth after an examination.
+After an examination, we will determine if you need a dental extraction or if we can save your tooth.

 How do you know when a dental cavity reaches the tooth’s nerve?